 Instead of monitoring the trajectory of a space shuttle, the experts are watching your data move through your system.
 Looking at access and authentications.
 At user behavior.
 Watching for any anomalous activity or potential threats that could hit your system and compromise your data, your employee’s data, or the data of your customers.

-That control room is your SOC.
-Your Security Operations Center.
+That control room is your Security Operations Center.

 What Threats Can A Security Operations Center Detect?

-While a SIEM software can meticulously monitor and detect tiny fluctuations of behavior within your logs, a SOC is useful for more of the big picture threat detection and elimination stuff.
+While a SIEM software can meticulously monitor and detect tiny fluctuations of behavior within your logs, a security team is useful for more of the big picture threat detection and elimination stuff.
 Both are critical for a mature cybersecurity solution.

 No matter how good your automated threat detection tools are, a tool is only as good as the expert that uses it.
 A SOC is where human eyes are on your system 24/7.
 The top security companies will get to know you and learn how your organization uses data to determine your company’s unique data fingerprint.